 The Federal Housing Administration, which works under the Department of Housing and Urban Development (HUD), guarantees FHA loans.
 So, the FHA protects the owners of your mortgage in case you default on the loan.

-With some lenders, you can qualify for an FHA loan with a down payment as small as 3.5% and a credit score of 580.
+With some lenders, you can qualify for an FHA loan with a down payment as small as 3.5% and a credit score as low as 580.
 Your lender may also want evidence of steady employment and a debt-to-income ratio below 50%.
-While FHA loans tend to be fairly accessible, you’ll have to pay mortgage insurance if you finance your home purchase with an FHA mortgage.
+While FHA loans tend to be fairly accessible, you’ll have to pay a mortgage insurance premium (MIP) if you finance your home purchase with an FHA mortgage.

 VA 30-Year Fixed-Rate Mortgage

 A VA loan is backed by the Department of Veterans Affairs (VA), so it poses less risk to mortgage investors.
 You’ll need a VA Certificate of Eligibility (COE) proving you qualify, though.
-Active-duty military members, veterans and surviving military spouses are eligible if they meet certain requirements.
+Active-duty military members, veterans, surviving military spouses, and members of the National Guard and Army Reserve are all eligible if they meet certain requirements.

 Pros Of A 30-Year Fixed-Rate Mortgage